Using the Toolkit for Visual Studio

 - You can export the results of your Amazon SimpleDB queries to a CSV file.

 Amazon Web Services (AWS) is a collection of digital infrastructure services that developers can leverage when developing their applications.
 The services include computing, storage, database, and application synchronization (messaging and queuing).
 AWS uses a pay-as-you-go service model.
 You are charged only for the services that you—or your applications—use.
 Also, to make AWS more approachable as a platform for prototyping and experimentation, AWS offers a free usage tier.
 On this tier, services are free below a certain level of usage.
-For more information, go to Getting Started with AWS.
+For more information, go to Getting Started Guide.